RyanScottLewis/dsl/README.md

 #### Simple

-From the docs:

 If the last argument is not a Hash, then the /first/ argument will be defined as `@parent` on the DSL instance.
 All other arguments will be passed to the `initialize` method of the DSL instance.

 ```ruby
 class Character